ahmad-tavasolinia/dream-vacation-poll/README.md

 # Dream Vacation Poll
 This is a simple Python program that asks users about their dream vacation destinations and stores the answers.

+## About this project
+**Note:**
+This is one of my **earliest Python programs**.
+I'm sharing it to document my **learning journey** from the very beginning.
+I look forward to improving my skills over time and growing as a developer!

+## Why I made it
+I'm practicing my early Python skills and learning Git and GitHub!

 ## Features
 - Collects user input
 - Stores user responses in a dictionary